romulodl/ema/README.md

 The PECL Trading extension is crap and not everyone wants to install it.
 I am building a trading bot and building more complex trading indicators that use EMA as a basic step.
-I am also planning to open-source the other indicators (not the trading bot)